-Auto Transfer to Bypass

-When enabled (DIP switch S2-1), the Bypass unit will automatically switch into Bypass mode on a Drive fault.
-After clearing the Drive fault condition, the function resets by moving the disconnect switch to the OFF position and waiting for the keypad to go blank.
+Auto Transfer to Bypass: When enabled (switch S103), the Bypass unit will automatically switch into Bypass mode on a Drive fault.
+After clearing the Drive fault condition, the function resets by moving the circuit breaker to the OFF position and waiting for the keypad to go blank.
 CAUTION: Before selecting this function in fan applications, care must be taken to ensure that the ductwork is designed to handle the pressure resulting from full speed operation with the VAV terminal unit dampers at minimum position or closed.
-The factory default for this function is disabled.